List of websites founded before 1995: PARC Map Server

 PARC Map Server is the earliest precursor of MapQuest and Google Maps.

 PARC Researcher

 PARC Researcher was created by PARC researcher, Steve Putz, who tied an existing map viewing program to the Web.
 It is now defunct.

 photo.net

 Philip Greenspun designed and founded photo.net, an online photography resource and community.
 Later, Greenspun released the software behind photo.net, the ArsDigita Community System, as a free open-source toolkit for building community websites.

 Principia Cybernetica

 Francis Heylighen, Cliff Joslyn, and Valentin Turchin designed a website for Principia Cybernetica to develop a cybernetic philosophy.
 This is probably the first complex, collaborative knowledge system, sporting a hierarchical structure, index, map, annotations, search, and hyperlinks.
 It went online in July 1993.

+School of Mathematics, Trinity College Dublin

+Students James Casey and Matt Davey in the School of Mathematics, Trinity College Dublin, established www.maths.tcd.ie using Tony Sanders's Plexus, at the suggestion of Justin Mason in the summer of 1993.
+The website initially contained departmental information, an electronic version of the Constitution of Ireland, a hypertext interface to the department MOO and information on some student societies.

 ExPASy

 ExPASy was a project of the Swiss Institute of Bioinformatics and was the first life sciences website. it went online in August 1993 and is still active at www.expasy.org.